FRC6854/VikingSwerve/README.md

 ## Whats Included?

-Within this repository you will get the 2019 offseason `team6854` package and all of our swerve controllers.
-It has TalonSRX angle motor controllers with Quad Encoders and a mismatch of speed motor controllers (TalonSRX, VictorSPX and Spark).
+This project contains TalonSRX angle motor controllers with Quad Encoders and a mismatch of speed motor controllers (TalonSRX, VictorSPX and Spark).
+It also uses the [VIKING](https://github.com/FRC6854/VIKING) package which contains many wrappers and example motion profiling code.
+This also contains Field Oriented Drive.

 The Quad Encoders are the encoders on the angle motor going through the [analog breakout board](http://www.ctr-electronics.com/adaptors/talon-srx-analog-breakout-board.html#product_tabs_description_tabbed).
 We then declare in the code that they are Quad Encoders.